dhutapratama/docs/packages.md

 <a name="introduction"></a>
 ## Introduction

-Packages are the primary way of adding functionality to Laravel.
-Packages might be anything from a great way to work with dates like [Carbon](https://github.com/briannesbitt/Carbon) or a package that allows you to associate files with Eloquent models like Spatie's [Laravel Media Library](https://github.com/spatie/laravel-medialibrary).
+Packages are the primary way of adding functionality to Lets.
+Packages might be anything from a great way to work with dates like [Carbon](https://github.com/briannesbitt/Carbon) or a package that allows you to associate files with Eloquent models like Spatie's [Lets Media Library](https://github.com/spatie/laravel-medialibrary).

 There are different types of packages.
 Some packages are stand-alone, meaning they work with any PHP framework.
 Carbon and PHPUnit are examples of stand-alone packages.
-Any of these packages may be used with Laravel by requiring them in your `composer.json` file.
+Any of these packages may be used with Lets by requiring them in your `composer.json` file.

-On the other hand, other packages are specifically intended for use with Laravel.
-These packages may have routes, controllers, views, and configuration specifically intended to enhance a Laravel application.
-This guide primarily covers the development of those packages that are Laravel specific.
+On the other hand, other packages are specifically intended for use with Lets.
+These packages may have routes, controllers, views, and configuration specifically intended to enhance a Lets application.
+This guide primarily covers the development of those packages that are Lets specific.

 <a name="a-note-on-facades"></a>
 ### A Note On Facades

-When writing a Laravel application, it generally does not matter if you use contracts or facades since both provide essentially equal levels of testability.
-However, when writing packages, your package will not typically have access to all of Laravel's testing helpers.
-If you would like to be able to write your package tests as if the package were installed inside a typical Laravel application, you may use the [Orchestral Testbench](https://github.com/orchestral/testbench) package.
+When writing a Lets application, it generally does not matter if you use contracts or facades since both provide essentially equal levels of testability.
+However, when writing packages, your package will not typically have access to all of Lets's testing helpers.
+If you would like to be able to write your package tests as if the package were installed inside a typical Lets application, you may use the [Orchestral Testbench](https://github.com/orchestral/testbench) package.

 <a name="package-discovery"></a>
 ## Package Discovery

-In a Laravel application's `config/app.php` configuration file, the `providers` option defines a list of service providers that should be loaded by Laravel.
+In a Lets application's `config/app.php` configuration file, the `providers` option defines a list of service providers that should be loaded by Lets.
 When someone installs your package, you will typically want your service provider to be included in this list.
 Instead of requiring users to manually add your service provider to the list, you may define the provider in the `extra` section of your package's `composer.json` file.
 In addition to service providers, you may also list any [facades](/docs/{{version}}/facades) you would like to be registered:

 ```json
 "extra": {